AgileLearningCenters/alc-wordpress-core/wp-content/plugins/donation-thermometer/readme.txt

 == Screenshots ==

-1. Settings page
+1. The Thermometer settings page.
-2. Displayed on a page
+2. Multiple thermometers displayed on a page.
+Unique values and colours can be assigned.

 == Changelog ==

+= 1.3.14 =
+* Fill colours can now be assigned for individual thermometers using the new shortcode parameter ‘fill=‘

 = 1.3.13 =
 * Fixed minor bug regarding centre alignment of the thermometer.